department-of-veterans-affairs/vets-website/content/pages/faq.md

                           <li>With your existing <strong>DS Logon</strong> account, <strong>or</strong></li>
                           <li>By creating an account through ID.me (our trusted technology partner)</li>
                         </ul>
-                        <p><strong>Note:</strong> If you have a <strong>premium My Health<em>e</em> Vet</strong> or <premium DS Logon</strong> account, using it to sign in is the easiest way to get access to all Vets.gov tools.
+                        <p><strong>Note:</strong> If you have a premium <strong>My Health<em>e</em> Vet</strong> or premium <strong>DS Logon</strong> account, using it to sign in is the easiest way to get access to all Vets.gov tools.
 When you sign in with an existing premium account, ID.me will receive your verified information and you won't need to prove your identity again.</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a>.</p>
                       </div>
                     </div>